justunsix/garden/src/content/docs/notes/005-Computer-Snippets-grep-ripgrep-rg.md

 # Search all files including hidden files in current directory and subdirectories
 rg --hidden "word"
+# Search hidden files also with -.
+rg -. 'word'

 # search for apple, banana and/or cherry in any order in
 # current directory's files